blee0730/Digital-Comm-Lab-3/README.md

 # Digital-Comm-Lab-3
 ## Introduction
 In this lab GNURadio was used to create an fsk (Frequency Shift Keying) transmitter (Tx) and receiver (Rx).
+Unlike the previous labs this flowchart did not use the SDR and was solely made using GNURadio.
+Therefore, instead of using the SDR as an input it was instead replaced by a vector block that created a square wave to simulate a digital signal being transmitted.
+The flowchart is shown below.

 ## Flowchart
 ![image](https://github.com/blee0730/Digital-Comm-Lab-3/assets/130094173/e3905628-1758-4d7a-a432-f3716d50ad1f)